Our Nursing Philosophy

 CCSNH Nursing Partnership

-Our nursing partnerships with New Hampshire's community colleges includes a seamless academic pathway, a tuition discount and financial aid.
+Our nursing partnerships include a seamless academic pathway for transferring community college credits, a tuition discount and financial aid.

-If you are a graduate of a New Hampshire community college nursing program interested in learning more about the BSN and MSN programs or the Accelerated RN to MSN, contact an SNHU admission counselor for more information.
+If you are a graduate of a New Hampshire community college nursing program interested in learning more about the online BSN and online MSN programs or the accelerated RN to MSN, contact an SNHU admission counselor for more information.

 CCNE Accredited Nursing Program